THIS LONG AND

 1945 – 1946

-Following a brief stint as Deputy Director of Advanced English Studies at the British Council in Athens, Leigh Fermor travels, mostly with Joan, across the Caribbean,7 Normandy,8 and Greece.
+Following a brief tenure as Deputy Director of Advanced English Studies at the British Council in Athens, Leigh Fermor travels, mostly with Joan, across the Caribbean,8 Normandy,9 and Greece.

 George Katsimbalis, George Seferis and Paddy in Athens, 1951

-George Katsimbalis, George Seferis and Paddy in Athens, 1951.
+Paddy with George Katsimbalis (left) and George Seferis (centre) in Athens, 1951.
 Collection of George G. Katsimbalis (G. Katsimbalis Photographic Archive).

-In Greece, Paddy and Joan meet distinguished figures from the world of art and culture, with whom they will form lifelong bonds.
-The couple’s circle of new friends includes major figures, such as museum founder Antonis Benakis, the intellectual George Katsimbalis, painters Nikos Hadjikyriakos-Ghika and John Craxton,9 poet George Seferis,10 and politician Tzannis Tzannetakis.11
+In Greece Paddy and Joan meet distinguished figures from the world of art and culture, with whom they will form lifelong bonds.
+The couple’s circle of new friends includes among others, the museum's founder Antonis Benakis, the intellectual George Katsimbalis, painters Nikos Hadjikyriakos-Ghika and John Craxton,10 poet George Seferis,11 and politician Tzannis Tzannetakis.12

 1950

-He explores every inch of the country, from Thrace to Tainaro.
+He explores every inch of Greece, from Thrace to cape Tainaro.

 1951